Gepoverlow/ts-workshop/README.md

 Open the file `1-beginner/ts/main/log-user-summary.mts`.

 Re-implement the same functions using TypeScript features like types, interfaces, and type annotations.
 Maybe also Enums?
+Tip: start by tidying up the users.mts file.

 ---